markfilliph/free-genai-bootcamp-2025/claude/prompt.md

 - Provide words in their dictionary form, student needs to figure out conjugations and tenses
 - provide a possible sentence structure
 - Do not use romaji when showing japanese except in the table of vocabulary.
-- when the student makes attempt, interpet their reading so they can see what that actually said
+- when the student makes attempt, interpret their reading so they can see what that actually said
 - Tell us at the start of each output what state we are in.

 ## Agent flow